 - UCONN CENTER FOR LAND USE EDUCATION AND RESEARCH & CT NEMO

 Every year the City of Norwich is required to submit to DEEP an MS4 report to document the City efforts to protect the integrity of the City Stormwater and to apply different control measures as outlined in the MS4 application.
 The MS4 report also called General Permit for the Discharge of Stormwater from Small Municipal Separate Storm Sewer Systems was issued January 20, 2016 and became effective July 1, 2017.
-Please click here to access the current year MS4 report.
+Please click here to access the 2020 MS4 report.

 HOW YOU CAN HELP

 LOW IMPACT DEVELOPMENT MANDATE FOR DEVELOPERS AND HOME OWNERS

 The City of Norwich is working tirelessly to disconnect 2% of our impervious surfaces as mandated by DEEP.
 Impervious surfaces are artificial surfaces like asphalt and concrete pavements, roads, parking lots, driveways, roofs and anything else that prevent the rain water to go back to the earth as it is supposed to.
 Impervious surfaces causes more runoff to end up in our rivers.
 On the way to the rivers, stormwater carries pollutions like dog feces, lawn fertilizers etc. ..All this pollution causes our rivers to become impaired and could even cause Asphyxia or dead zone.
 These are places in the river that is so polluted that marine life can not survive.
 We believe together as a city we can achieve the mandated 2% disconnection goal.
-We encourage developers and home owners to familiarize themselves with our Low Impact Development Manifesto.
+We encourage developers and home owners to familiarize themselves with our Low Impact Development Publication.
 Please send us pictures to show us how you are implementing Low Impact Development concepts in your designs.
 Also send us pictures to show us how you are reducing your impervious surfaces.
 Together we can disconnect 2% impervious surfaces annually!

 JP Laguerre, Civil engineer, MS4 Coordinator